-Applicants may include in the application materials an optional scholarly writing sample, not to exceed 30 double-spaced pages.
+Applicants may submit with their application materials an optional scholarly writing sample, not to exceed 30 double-spaced pages.

 Tuition information

 When it comes to paying for higher education, everyone's situation is different.
 Students can learn about ASU tuition and financial aid options to find out which will work best for them.